What is Risk Reversal?

 How Does Risk Reversal Work?

-- So as both the options give you right and not the obligation, so they come with a cost.
+- So as both the options give you the right and not the obligation, they come with a cost.
 You need to pay a premium to buy this option.
-So if you buy a stock and buy put on that stock, then if stock prices go down, then also you can sell the stock at the agreed price.
+So, if you buy a stock and buy put on that stock, then if stock prices go down, then also you can sell the stock at the agreed price.

 - Similarly, if you sell an option, then it becomes your liability to do it.
 Say you have sold a call option, then it becomes your liability to sell the stock at an agreed price, even if the stock price goes way up, you will have to sell it at a lower agreed price.

-In risk reversal options strategy says a person in holding stock.
-Then he must have had the fear of the stock price going down.
-So as he is long on stock so to protect himself he will have to short a risk reversal.
+In risk reversal options, the strategy says a person is holding stock.
+Then he must have had a fear of the stock price going down.
+So, as the investor is long on stock so to protect themself, they will have to short a risk reversal.

-- To protect himself from the stock price going down, he can buy a put option.
-This put option will help him in case the stock price goes down.
-To buy a put option he will have to pay a premium.
-Now to minimize the cost of the premium, he will be selling a call option which will help him to earn some premium and thus in net the cost of the put option is reduced.
+- To protect thelselves from the stock price going down, they can buy a put option.
+This put option will help them in case the stock price goes down.
+To buy a put option, they will have to pay a premium.
+Now to minimize the cost of the premium, they will be selling a call option, which will help they to earn some premium, and thus in the net, the cost of the put option is reduced.